tkaitchuck/Rust4JavaDevelopers/src/ownership.md

   //...
 }
 ```
-here the `set_attributes` function is making explicit that when called it is now the owner of the provided `attributes` and the caller no longer has any references to it.
+here the `set_attributes` function is making explicit that when called it is now the owner of the provided `attributes`
+and the caller no longer has any references to it.
 In Java would be dangerous.
-Usually to prevent this a defensive copy is made.
+Usually to prevent this a defensive copy
+is made.
 However this comes at a perfromace cost.
-To avoid this sometimes Java programs just skip it because the transfer of ownership is understood and users know not to do this.
-For example when inserting an object into a HashSet, it is understood that you should not modify the object afterwards.
+To avoid this sometimes Java programs just skip it because the transfer
+of ownership is understood and users know not to do this.
+For example when inserting an object into a HashSet, it is understood
+that you should not modify the object afterwards.
 But nothing actually prevents this.

+TODO:
   * Similar pattern getting an entry by key and doing .or_insert() += 1.

 The rules for ownership and borrowing are straight forward: __

 ...

 There are more exotic ways to handle objects then in general aren't really needed the overwhelming majority of the time.
 These include RC (which allows ambiguous ownership where the item is dropped when all references go away.)
 ARC which is similar, but thread safe.
-This is generally used for Top-level classes with business logic that may need to be referenced from multiple places and live for a long time.
+This is generally used for Top-level classes with business logic that may need to
+be referenced from multiple places and live for a long time.

-All of these compile time rules can be broken by declaring code ‘unsafe’ but you shouldn’t go around do that, because it will mean the compiler won’t be able to protect you.
-Instead the pattern in Rust is to use ‘unsafe’ to build a small generic primitive which is itself safe but is for reasons that the compiler doesn’t understand.
-Then depend on that component where you need it.
-There are many such components publically available, and we’ll cover some of them in depth in this book.
+All of these compile time rules can be broken by declaring code ‘unsafe’ but you shouldn’t go around do that,
+because it will mean the compiler won’t be able to protect you.
+Instead the pattern in Rust is to use ‘unsafe’ to build a
+small generic primitive which is itself safe but is for reasons that the compiler doesn’t understand.
+Then depend on that
+component where you need it.
+There are many such components publically available, and we’ll cover some of them in depth
+in this book.
 A short list of common ones is below __
   * SplitAtMut
   * Cell
   * RefCell